 Based on my education background, I think Le Wagon focuses more on guiding students to think rather than giving them straight answers.
 During my program batch, the instructors were very experienced and patient.
 When I met some bugs/problems, they were always there to help you.

-As a Data Analytics teacher, I really appreciate Le Wagon who filtered the right students for this course.
+Instead of telling you what the bugs are, Le Wagon teaches you how to debug by yourself step by step.
+After solving the problem, they are also willing to chat with you like how you meet this problem and how could you avoid this again, what are the better ways to code this part, etc. As a Data Analytics teacher, I really appreciate Le Wagon who filtered the right students for this course.
 During my batch, the students were eager learners and they often brought tech questions to me which also inspired me a lot in return.
 In Le Wagon, I could feel that teachers and students have mutual trust in each other.

 Advice for returnees who wants to pursue a career in technology:

 A. I know many of the tech companies in the USA like to ask algorithm questions during the interview, but most of the company interview questions in China are more about your project experience or the bottom level of machine principle since companies do want the people they hired to start to work from day one.
-So if you want to get into a tech company in China, I think you could try to develop some complex products yourself, which will give you something real to talk about during your interviews
+So if you want to get into a tech company in China, I think you could try to develop some complex products yourself, which will give you something real to talk about during your interviews.

 B. Never stop learning new skills.
 Software is developing really fast than hardware, so self-study is very important.
 You could not tell a difference in weeks but if you keep learning by yourself in a year, you could feel a lot different.